Strategic management and delivering project studies

 Parmenter, C.J.
 1980.
 Incubation of the Eggs of the Green Sea Turtle, Chelonia Mydas, in Torres Strait, Australia: the Effect of Movement on Hatchability.
 Australian Wildlife Research 7(3), 487 – 491

 Underwater sound impacts and sea turtles

 Light Pollution is an issue that we are frequently asked to consider and mitigate for marine wildlife.
 The Florida Marine Institute’s guidelines produced by Witherington and Martin (2003) have long been a key reference when considering impacts on sea turtles.
-A recent reference point are the Light Pollution Guidelines drafted by Pendoley et al and published by the Australian DEE in January 2020.
+A recent reference point are the Light Pollution Guidelines drafted by Kellie Pendoley et al. and published as final guidance by the Australian Department of the Environment and Energy in January 2020.
 This recent guidance focuses on sea turtles and seabirds that are often most impacted by light in the coastal and marine environment.
 This is a great common resource for consultants, developers and conservationists dealing with artificial lighting issues.
 This guidance was adopted by the Convention on Migratory Species signatory states in February 2020.

 Entrapment of sea turtles in seismic survey equipment